Training Programmes

 Preparedness Kits & Response Systems

-• Emergency antidotes and pharmaceutical-grade medical supplies
+• Emergency antidotes and pharmaceutical-grade supplies

-• Decontamination, protection, and personal-safety equipment
+• Decontamination and personal-safety equipment

 The Preparedness Gap